Skip to main content

 Yeeyeah Heavy Duty Stretching Canvas Pliers with Spring Return Handles, 3 in 1 Staple Gun for Upholstery with 1000 Staples for Art Oil Painting Stretching and Framing

-• VERSATILE 3-IN-1 STAPLE GUN: PERFECT FOR VARIOUS STAPLE TYPES
+• VERSATILE 3-IN-1 STAPLE GUN: HANDLES MULTIPLE STAPLE TYPES FOR EASE.

 BUY & SAVE